How to add an Instagram feed on your website with Smash Balloon Social Photo Feed

 Instagram is all the rage these days and has become a must-have social network when it comes to promoting your work and products, especially to a younger audience.
 It is imperative to make your feed as accessible as possible.
-One way to increase your followers is to have your feed visible on your website, this way visitors can instantly check it out and follow you for news and updates on your products and services.
+One way to increase your followers is to have your feed visible on your website and hire an agency for web development, this way visitors can instantly check it out and follow you for news and updates on your products and services.
 To help us display our feed we will be using Smash Baloon’s Social Photo Feed plugin.

 Table of contents

 Social Photo Feed by Smash Balloon allows you to display posts from any Instagram account you might own either in the same feed or multiple ones.
 It is responsive, offers a highly customizable appearance, supports infinite loading via a load more button, offers shortcodes and custom blocks for easy embedding and more.
 For mehr Informationen on social media reaches and how to achieve them, check out this link!

 Installing the plugin is very easy since the plugin can be found in the WordPress plugin directory.
 Simply navigate to Plugins > Add New in your WordPress dashboard and search for Smash balloon Social Photo Feed, click the install button and then the activate one to get started.

 After activating the plugin you need to configure it.
 To do that navigate to Instagram Feed > Settings in the WordPress dashboard.
 On the main settings page you will find the button to connect your Instagram account, options for preserving the plugin’s settings after it’s uninstalled and a setting for how often you want the feed refreshed.

 To connect your Instagram account with the plugin you start by clicking the big blue button.
 A pop-up will ask if this is a personal or business account, select the proper option and click to proceed.